Fire and rescue services

 Arrivals by sea must meet the same requirements as air arrivals (see above).

-It's illegal to enter or exit Cyprus via any air or sea port in northern Cyprus.
+It's illegal to enter or exit Cyprus via any air or seaport in north Cyprus (the area not under the Government of the Republic of Cyprus's control).

 Illegal entry ports include: